emricht32/SquawkersMccaw/README.md

 This branch is optimized for running entirely on piCorePlayer (TinyCore Linux).
 Root FS is a RAM tmpfs; all persistent data lives on the mounted SD card partition at `/mnt/mmcblk0p2`.

 ### Roles & Hostnames
-Use static hostnames so the master can coordinate without provisioning:
+Use static hostnames so the main controller can coordinate without provisioning:
-- Master: `birdpi-master`
+- Main: `birdpi-main`
 - Nodes: `birdpi-fritz`, `birdpi-pierre`, `birdpi-michael` (Jose is driven by master audio channel)

 Each Pi runs a Squeezelite player registered to LMS.
 The master adjusts per-bird volumes to create a “mic” presence effect.